sunscrapers/djoser/README.rst

 Requirements
 ============

-To be able to run **djoser** you have to meet following requirements:
+To be able to run **djoser** you have to meet the following requirements:

 - Python>=3.8
 - Django>=3.0.0